Back

 • This software development methodology is designed to be flexible and responsive to changing priorities.

-• Includes effective project management techniques such as the use of short, time-limited development cycles.
+• Includes effective management techniques such as the use of short, time-limited development cycles.
 This helps to ensure that the goals are achieved.

 Cons